 Alternative UTM code generator

-If you’d rather not use our free UTM builder, there are other ways to generate your UTM codes.
+If you’d instead not use our free UTM builder, there are other ways to generate your UTM codes.
 Let’s explore the pros and cons of each one.

 UTM Builder Spreadsheet